MicrosoftDocs/dynamics-365-project-operations/articles/environment/dsr-rights-requests.md

 After you find the data, you can then perform the specific action to satisfy the request by the data subject.

-Dynamics 365 Project Operations on Dataverse provides multiple methods for you to search for personal data within records such as: Advanced Find Search and Search for Records.
+Dataverse provides multiple methods for you to search for personal data within records such as: Advanced Find Search and Search for Records.
 These functions all enable you to identify (find) personal data.

 - [Advanced Find Search](https://learn.microsoft.com/dynamics365/customer-engagement/basics/save-advanced-find-search)
 - [Search for Records across multiple record types](https://learn.microsoft.com/dynamics365/customer-engagement/basics/search-records)

-Dynamics 365 Project Operations on the finance and operations architecture provides several ways for you to search for customer data.
+The finance and operations architecture provides several ways for you to search for customer data.
 You as a Tenant Admin can perform the following actions to search for customer data:

 - Organize your customer data in a way that serves the purpose of rapidly discovering personal data, see [how to classify data inventory](https://learn.microsoft.com/dynamics365/unified-operations/dev-itpro/gdpr/gdpr-guide#detailed-inventory) for this purpose.
 - Use the [Person search report](https://learn.microsoft.com/dynamics365/unified-operations/dev-itpro/gdpr/gdpr-guide#the-person-search-report) to find and collect personal data.